 Cozumel, Mexico; Grand Cayman; Falmouth, Jamaica; and Disney’s private island, Castaway Cay with 2 Days at Sea

 As for our Stateroom, when you book a travel agent rate, you never get to choose your stateroom like on a “regular” reservation.
 The rate is advertised as the simple category: Verandah.
-(In Disney-speak, you are booked in a Guaranteed - Disney guarantees to place you in a particular category or higher.)
+(In Disney Cruise Line terminology, you are booked in a Guaranteed - Disney Cruise Line guarantees to place you in a particular category or higher.)
 When we first started sailing, room selection and location were really important.
 Now, as long as we’re on the ship, we don’t care (with only a couple of aversions).
 As this was my first travel agent rate, I didn’t know what to expect!

 The “lowest” Verandah is a 7A category, usually with an undersized verandah or with a slightly obstructed view (like we had in Feb.)
 This time - WOO HOO!
 We were assigned 9056 - a category 5c on Deck 9 (with stateroom-only decks above & below us) and Midship!
 The only way it could have been any better was to be Starboard.